-Processing high-throughput, next-generation sequencing data requires the ability to 1) store large amounts of data (for a single project, >500 Gb); 2) manipulate large data files that cannot be opened in traditional word processors or spreadsheet programs; 3) perform analyses that require large amounts of RAM, e.g. for de novo assembly; and 4) analyze large datasets, either through programs driven by a command-line interface (which requires the ability to install these programs, which is often non-trivial), or through analysis suites with graphical user interfaces (e.g. Galaxy39 or iPlant36).
+Processing high-throughput, next-generation sequencing data requires the ability to 1) store large amounts of data (for a single project, >500 Gb); 2) manipulate large data files that cannot be opened in traditional word processors or spreadsheet programs; 3) perform analyses that require large amounts of RAM, e.g. for de novo assembly; and 4) analyze large datasets, either through programs driven by a command-line interface (which requires the ability to install these programs, which is often non-trivial), or through analysis suites with graphical user interfaces (e.g. Galaxy43 or iPlant40).
 Researchers with some proficiency in Unix command line and a scripting language will gain the most benefit from access to a local computing cluster - either University-owned, via a collaborator, or purchased for their own laboratory.
 For example, the above workflow was accomplished using a laboratory-owned Macintosh (12 cores, 64 Gb RAM, 1 Tb hard drive), and a University-owned computer cluster for the Trinity assembly.
-If similar resources are not available, researchers can still turn to the iPlant Discovery Environment and Atmosphere to perform large-scale analyses at no cost, and with relatively lower investment in training due to the graphical interface environment.
+If similar resources are not available, researchers can still turn to iPlant to perform large-scale analyses at no cost, and with relatively lower investment in training due to the graphical interface environment.
 However, those performing and interpreting the analyses still need to understand the assumptions of each program used.

 ACKNOWLEDGMENTS: